karschro/karschro.github.io/research.md

 ---

 <h4> 2019 </h4>
 Latest work: We demonstrated excellent online BMI control of a cycling task using latent neural features.
-This novel approach has  applications in wheelchair control, exoskeletons, and other prosthetic devices.
+This novel approach has broad implications for generalized online control across a broad range of movements.

 <a href="https://www.biorxiv.org/content/10.1101/2019.12.13.862532v1" target="_blank">Read preprint on biorXiv</a>